gongahkia/personal-wiki/Alloy.md

 1. [Alloy language](#alloy-language)
   * file extension `.als`
-  * declarative language that specifies what a system should do *(but not how it should do it)*
+  * declarative language that specifies what a system should do
-  * runs on relational logic *(models are expressed as sets and relations)*
+  * runs on relational logic with models expressed as sets and relations
+  * intuitively expresses complex structures and behaviors
 2. [Alloy analyser](#alloy-analyser)
   * tool that checks the properties of a user-specified model
-  * automatically generates instances of models that satisfy the specified predicate constraints
   * visualization capabilities

 ## Alloy language